 Weyerhaeuser’s Treater Series lumber is graded by a patented, computerized system to ensure that every piece starts straight and stays straight.
 For more information go to our Treated Lumber page.

 More information on treated lumber.

-Read our Additional Information section for important information on treatment processes, use/retention charts, size chart, grades, and health and safety concerns when working with treated lumber products.
+Read about important information on treatment processes, use/retention charts, size chart, grades, and health and safety concerns when working with treated lumber products.

 Have a question?